Android2771/actors-fyp/README.md

 const { init, spawn, spawnRemote, terminate, send} = actors
 ```

+### spawn
-**spawn**: Spawns a local actor with an initial state and behaviour on ceiving of a message.
+Spawns a local actor with an initial state and behaviour on ceiving of a message.

 The behaviour is specified as a function with the following parameters:
 * state: The current state of the actor